scala/improvement-proposals/content/right-associative-by-name-operators.md

 ---
 layout: sip
+number: 39
 permalink: /sips/:title.html
 redirect_from: /sips/pending/right-associative-by-name-operators.html
 stage: completed
 status: shipped
-title: SIP-39 - Right-Associative By-Name Operators
+title: Right-Associative By-Name Operators
 ---

 > This proposal has been implemented in Scala 2.13.0 and Scala 3.0.0.